AIyer1155/Epsilon-Archive/EV001-broken-stick.md

 ## Key Insight

 > The two pieces are symmetric around $\frac{1}{2}$, so neither is systematically longer.
-You can just integrate directly — the symmetry makes both halves of the integral identical.
+You can just integrate directly since the symmetry makes both halves of the integral identical.

 ---